 Memory-Mapped IO

-MMIO is a technique where all IO devices are accessed using the same way how memory is accessed.
-Memory is accessed using it's address pointers.
-Similarly, in MMIO the address registers of the devices are added as regular address in the CPU's known list of addresses.
+MMIO is a technique.
+You access all IO devices the same way you access memory.
+Memory is accessed by its address pointers.
+In the same way, MMIO adds the device address registers to the CPU's known list of addresses.

-It provides an unified and standard way of accessing all IO devices.
-This means, device drivers, OS can all access everything in the same way.
+It gives one standard way to access all IO devices.
+Device drivers and the OS access everything the same way.

 Address mapping

-At boot, the kernel queries all connected devices and its information.
-After that the devices are initialized and assigned memory in the same address space which the CPU uses to access memory.
+At boot, the kernel queries all the connected devices and their information.
+Then it initializes the devices.
+It assigns them memory in the same address space the CPU uses.

 This feature is called MMIO - Memory Mapped IO.

-In case of MMIO, the registers of the devices are available in the CPU's memory space.
-Whereas in Port IO, the CPU has to specifically interact with the devices using separate instructions and addresses.
+With MMIO, the device registers sit in the CPU's memory space.
+With Port IO, the CPU must use separate instructions and addresses for the devices.

 MMIO and PCI

-MMIO is a technique that can work with or without PCI.
-So irrespective of whether the device supports PCI protocol, MMIO can work.
+MMIO can work with or without PCI.
+It works whether or not the device supports the PCI protocol.